RoySegall/gizra.com/src/_posts/2018-01-02-elm-port-alternatives.md

 One characteristic of ports in Elm is that they are inherently asynchronous.
 There are "outgoing" ports, which send messages from Elm to Javascript.
-There an "incoming" ports, which send messages from Javascript to Elm.
+There are "incoming" ports, which send messages from Javascript to Elm.
 Suppose your Elm code wants to ask a question that Javascript code can answer.
 You can send a message on an outgoing port, and the Javascript code which is listening there can send the answer on an incoming port.
 However, the answer will arrive